-Instagram photos uploaded by third-party Windows Phone app Instance disappearing [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Instagram photos uploaded by third-party Windows Phone app Instance disappearing [UPDATED]Alex Wagner - Editorial Director of News and Content

 Windows Phone has welcomed quite a few major new apps to its ecosystem in recent months, including Pandora and Temple Run.
 However, one big app that's still missing from the platform is Instagram, which is a deficiency that's led to the creation of third-party Instagram clients like "Instance."
 Neither Instagram nor Facebook never really seemed to have a problem with these third-party Windows Phone apps, but it appears that that might be changing.